Jordan-Hall/onx-core/README.md

-# ONX - Custom Remote Caching Support
+# NXRC - Custom Remote Caching Support

 It's with a heavy heart that I’ve decided to fork the core NX package (`nx`).
 I’ve been a huge supporter of NX for over 6 years, promoting and using it extensively.
 However, due to the recent decision to move remote caching behind the Powerpack paywall, I feel, on principle, that this fork is necessary until the feature is restored.

-note: ONX name is subject to change once pacakge has been created!

 ## Why Fork NX?